andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## Decrease coupling by publishing events for async dependencies

-Async domains perform well here!
+Domains that only need unidirectional data flow work well here!

 ---